AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/README.md

 ## Contributions & Donations

-Any contributions you make are of course greatly appreciated.
+Any contributions you make are of book greatly appreciated.

 If you enjoy my content and you want to donate a cup of coffee to me, you can do so at [https://www.paypal.me/albertomontalesi](https://www.paypal.me/albertomontalesi).